apollo

 Special Advise

-• If you are due to undergo any surgery or if you need to be vaccinated, inform your doctor that you are using BUDESONIDE.
+• If you are scheduled for surgery or if you need to receive a vaccination, please inform your doctor that you are using Budesonide.

 Patients Concern